Gelfand Models for Diagram Algebras: Introduction

 \end{subsection}

 \begin{subsection}{The Temperley-Lieb algebra $\TL_k(x)$}

-The Temperley-Lieb algebra $\TL_k(x)$ is the subalgebra of the partition algebra $\P_k(x)$ spanned by the Temperley-Lieb diagrams (planar Brauer diagrams).
-Temperley-Lieb diagrams correspond to planar matchings of $\{1,\ldots,k,1',\ldots,k'\}$, and $\TL_k(x)$ has dimension equal to the Catalan number $C_{k} = \frac{1}{k+1}\binom{2k}{k}$.
-The Temperley-Lieb algebra $\TL_k(x)$ is semisimple for $x \in \CC$ chosen such that $x$ is not the root of the polynomial $U_k(x/2)$ where $U_k$ is the Chebyshev polynomial of the second kind (see \cite{We} or \cite{BH}).
-If, we let $x \in \CC$ be chosen so that $\TL_k(x)$ is semisimple, then the irreducible modules are indexed by the following set of integers
+The Temperley-Lieb algebra $\TL_k(x)$ is spanned by planar Brauer diagrams and has dimension equal to the Catalan number $C_{k} = \frac{1}{k+1}\binom{2k}{k}$.
+For $x \in \CC$ that is not the root of $U_k(x/2)$, where $U_k$ is the Chebyshev polynomial of the second kind, $\TL_k(x)$ is semisimple (see \cite{We} or \cite{Jo1}) with irreducible modules indexed by